robertbenson/Python_Private_Variables/README.md

 to make everything as hidden as possible.
 This can be achieved by using underscores, single or double.
 ## Single Underscore & Double Underscores

 `_foo`: Python convention says that this is to be treated as a private variable.
-There is no Python enforcement and it works as a weak indicator.
+There is no Python enforcement and it is a weak indicator.

-`__foo`: This takes _privacy_ to the next level, name mangling will be used, there will be Python enforcement and is therefore stronger.
+`__foo`: This takes _privacy_ to the next level, name mangling will be used, there will be Python enforcement and is therefore a stronger indicator.